d3/d3/index.markdown

 updated on the client via D3.

 Binding and rebinding data to the document is controlled using a *join* specification.
-This consists of two functions: a function that maps data to a unique string key, and a function that maps nodes to the same.
+This consists of two key functions: a function that maps data to a unique string key, and a function that maps nodes to the same.
 When the key for a datum and a node are equal, the node and the datum are joined.
-For example, to join the data attribute `key` with the node attribute of the same name:
+For example, to join the data attribute `key` with the node attribute of the same
+name:

 {% highlight js linenos %}
 d3.selectAll("div")